DinaSkills/PHP-wordpress/README.md

 * Create a new page in WordPress.
 * In the ***Page Attributes*** panel on the right-hand side of the screen, select the Movies Template option from the dropdown menu.
-* out the content for the post or page, including any movie-related information you want to include.
+* Fill out the content for the page, including any movie-related information you want to include.
 * Click the Publish or Update button to save your changes.
 * The custom template will now be used to display your movie-related content.

 ### Archive
- Theme has archive option for movies using slug /archive-movies/
+ Theme has archive option for movies using slug /archive-movie/

 ## Credits
 This theme was created using a blank theme as its base.
-We would like to thank the developers of that theme for their hard work and contribution to the WordPress community.
 Underscores.me is used just for as base for displaying custom template/archive.